Products & Solutions > Supporting Business > Articles

-If you think about it, your benefits are a significant part of your employer brand.
+Your benefits are a significant part of your employer brand.
 The benefits you provide are connected to employee satisfaction and loyalty, not to mention health and productivity.
-Even if you’ve spent a lot of money on a great benefits package, if your employees don’t see it that way, it might affect their desire to find a new employer with benefits they value.
+Even if you’ve spent a lot of money on a great benefits package, if your employees don’t understand the value it adds to their health and well-being, it might affect their desire to find a new employer with benefits they value.

 Securing your investment

 Your benefits spend is probably on the rise.
 Or, at the very least, you may be allocating your budgets differently than you did just a few years ago.
-According to the Business Group on Health, employers project that healthcare costs could increase 5.3% in 2021, with employers covering nearly 70% of costs for their workforce.1 This is a significant increase—and it’s important that your employees, the recipients of this investment, see the value in how you’re spending your employee benefit dollars.
+Employers’ health costs could rise 3.5% in 2022.2 This is a significant increase—and it’s important that your employees, the recipients of this investment, see the value in how you’re spending your employee benefit dollars.

 Consider voluntary benefits to ease financial worries

 What benefits do your employees want and expect?
-According to a Glassdoor survey, nearly fifty-seven percent (57%) of people say benefits are a top priority to accepting a job.2 In fact, for the younger generation of 18-to-34-year-olds, benefits are even more important than pay.
-According to the Glassdoor Economic Research, the five benefits that have the highest correlation with employee satisfaction are:
+According to a Glassdoor survey, nearly fifty-seven percent (57%) of people say benefits are a top priority to accepting a job .
+In fact, for the younger generation of 18-to-34-year-olds, benefits are even more important than pay.
+According to the Glassdoor Economic Research , the five benefits that have the highest correlation with employee satisfaction are: